CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 A PTP interface as a unicast client or server only supports a single communictation mode and does not work with multicast servers or clients.
 Make sure that both sides of a PTP link are in unicast mode.
 {{%/notice%}}

-The following example commands set the unicast table ID to 1, the unicast master address and the peer address to 10.10.10.1, the query interval to 4, the unicast service mode to `client`, and the unicast request duration to 20.
+The following example commands configure a unicast master table with ID 1.
+The commands set the unicast master address and the peer address to 10.10.10.1, the query interval to 4, the unicast service mode to `client`, and the unicast request duration to 20 in the unicast master table.

 {{< tabs "TabID668 ">}}
 {{< tab "NVUE Commands ">}}